mootools/mootools-core/Docs/Element/Element.Event.md

 - These methods are also available on window and document.

 ### Notes:
-- Internet Explorer fires element events in random order if they are not fired by [Element:fireEvent](#Element:fireEvent).
+- Internet Explorer fires element events in random order if they are not fired by [Element:triggerEvent](#Element:triggerEvent).

 Element Method: addEvent {#Element:addEvent}